Skip to content

-The treated area may be slightly red, with mild soreness like a sunburn for a few hours to two days.
+- The treated area may be slightly red, with mild soreness like a sunburn for a few hours to two days.
 These symptoms, if they occur, can be relieved using cool compresses and Tylenol.
 If a large facial area has been treated, you may experience swelling.
 If this occurs, keep your head elevated, and prop it up on several pillows at night.
 Some over-the-counter Benadryl by mouth at night can help with swelling.
 Avoid ice packs as these may cause increased swelling.

-Cleanse the treated area gently, and apply Vaseline jelly or Aquaphor ointment once or twice a day until the skin returns to its normal color.
-Use moisturizer with sunscreen when going outdoors.
+- Cleanse the treated area gently, and apply Vaseline jelly or Aquaphor ointment once or twice a day until the skin returns to its normal color.
+Use a moisturizer with sunscreen when going outdoors.
 Take lukewarm, not hot, showers, and avoid strenuous exercise for two days.

-.
-Do not, under any circumstances, pick or rub the treated areas even if a scab forms (which is very rare).
+- Do not, under any circumstances, pick or rub the treated areas even if a scab forms (which is very rare).
 Call our office if any scabs or wounds occur.

-Avoid taking aspirin or ibuprofen (Motrin, Advil) and avoid alcoholic beverages for 7 days after the procedure.
+- Avoid taking aspirin or ibuprofen (Motrin, Advil) and avoid alcoholic beverages for 7 days after the procedure.
 You may take Tylenol, which will not affect your laser results.

-Strictly avoid sun exposure for at least a month after treatment to minimize the risk of dark discoloration in the treated skin.
-Use sunscreen of spf 30 or higher, preferably containing zinc oxide or titanium dioxide, and a hat or sun protective clothing.
+- Strictly avoid sun exposure for at least a month after treatment to minimize the risk of dark discoloration in the treated skin.
+Use sunscreen of SPF 30 or higher, preferably containing zinc oxide or titanium dioxide, and a hat or sun protective clothing.